Characters: Ace Combat: Equestria Chronicles

 - It's All My Fault: Says it several times in chapters 11 and 12 of The Equestrian War, accusing herself of being unable to protect Medley and almost letting her die.

 - Morality Pet: To Firefly, at the beginning.
+She helps her in realizing what is really important for a pegasus fighter.

 - Red Baron: She receives the nickname "Princess of the Skies" by the end of The Equestrian War.